TimOleSanmann/configfiles/README.md

 [Nerdfont](https://www.nerdfonts.com/)
 ### Zsh
 On Linux and macOS, make sure, the used shell is ZSH.
-### Git
+### Git, Curl
-Make sure, git is installed and configured
+Make sure, git and curl are installed and configured
 ### Oh my ZSH
 Follow the installation instructions for Oh my ZSH on [Ohmyzsh](https://ohmyz.sh/#install)